-Recently my friend Shannon from The Heavy Purse e-mailed about a special carnival she was hosting for financial literacy month.
+Recently my friend Shannon from The Heavy Purse e-mailed about a special she was hosting for financial literacy month.
 Normally I wouldn’t think much of these initiatives and would politely decline.
 I’m a big believer of the need for increased financial literacy though.
 So I was happy to take part.
-Check out Shannon’s blog for other entries for the Financial Literacy Awareness Carnival.

 The theme that Shannon requested was “your biggest money a-ha”.
 I considered writing about how I got serious about finances a couple years ago during a major life transition, but really I started getting more serious about my finances long before that.
 I simply got more disciplined with them a couple years ago.
 Instead I’ll be writing about how I learned just how important side income is.